-Assets: Assets available for benefits are valued at fair value (market).
+Assets: Assets available for benefits are used as decribed in the Illinois Complied Statutes.

 Expenses: As estimated and advised by SERS staff, based on current expenses with an allowance for expected increases.

 Marital Status: 85% of active male employees are assumed to be married, 65% of active females are assumed to be married.
 Actual marital status at benefit commencement is used for retirees.